White Cottage, Happisburgh

 Bedroom 3: Double bed, antique wood with slatted head and foot board with carved decorative detail.
 Lovely oak wardrobe, chest of drawers and chair.

 Outside: Fully dog proof large, grass garden with shrubs.
-The majority of the fencing (and gate) is solid panel and approx 6ft high The hedged area is backed up by small mesh stock fencing (we consider that a Chihuahua puppy or dog of similar size might be able to squeeze through here at a push)
+The majority of the fencing (and gate) is solid panel and approx 6ft high The hedged area is backed up by small mesh stock fencing (we consider that a Chihuahua puppy or dog of similar size might be able to squeeze through here at a push) .
+There is a warm tap/hose in the garden, for you to wash your dogs.

 What we provide